 Let’s face it.
 B2B content marketing is not the same as B2C content marketing.
 It’s sometimes complicated and usually involves a narrow niche meaning that there’s a lot of competition for a small market.
-Business to business content marketing is only going to get more complicated in the next few years.
+B2B content marketing is only going to get more complicated in the next few years.

 Content marketing is vital for brand expansion, growing your audience, and obtaining leads and sales.
 Here’s a more in-depth look at B2B content marketing and how it can help your business.